dhurlburtusa/shortcuts/nextjs/nextjs-notes.md

 In Next.js every file inside `pages/api` is an API Route.
 API Routes are lambdas (a.k.a serverless functions) running on Node.

+## Static Generation

+Generally used for:

+- Static marketing pages.
+- Static blog.
+- Dashboards (really?)

+Referred to as:

+- Static site generation (SSG)
+- Static generation
+- Static websites

+The page is rendered to static HTML when `next build` is ran. `next build` will output the HTML into a `.html` file and that file will be served consistently without changes.

 ## Data Fetching

 With `getInitialProps`, we can fetch data for a given page via a remote data source and pass it as props to our page. `getInitialProps` needs to work on both server and client, since it is called in both environments.